saumyap24/aws-solutions-architect-associate-notes/overview.md

         - These volumes offer storage with consistent and low-latency performance and are designed for I/O intensive applications such as <ins>large relational or NoSQL databases. </ins>
     - <b>Magnetic</b>
         - for workloads where <ins>data are accessed infrequently, and applications where the <i>lowest storage cost</i> is important. </ins>
+- Here is a list of important information about EBS Volumes:

+    - When you create an EBS volume in an Availability Zone, it is automatically replicated within that zone to prevent data loss due to a failure of any single hardware component.

+    - An EBS volume can only be attached to one EC2 instance at a time.

+    - After you create a volume, you can attach it to any EC2 instance in the same Availability Zone

+    - An EBS volume is off-instance storage that can persist independently from the life of an instance.
+You can specify not to terminate the EBS volume when you terminate the EC2 instance during instance creation.

+    - EBS volumes support live configuration changes while in production which means that you can modify the volume type, volume size, and IOPS capacity without service interruptions.

+    - Amazon EBS encryption uses 256-bit Advanced Encryption Standard algorithms (AES-256)

+    - EBS Volumes offer 99.999% SLA.
+This

 ## Cloudwatch
 ---